Talk to an Advisor now. Call Direct +1.919.488.8504

 Connect with the most experienced ANIMATION learning team worldwide—at America's creativity college.

 This is the unique program that takes creative skills to a higher level for the 3D Artist.
-We've been connecting with the world of animation and game production for more than 23 years.
+As a 3D animation school we've been connecting with the world of animation and game production for more than 23 years.
 You've seen the work in the blockbuster films, the top game titles and in broadcast advertising.
 We guide a small, exceptional student group at an incredible studio arts campus in Raleigh, North Carolina USA.
 Raleigh is also the home of major game producers plus the pioneers of gaming support software.

-Qualify for a 12 month PID — Professional Intensive Diploma.
+Qualify for a 12 month PID — Professional Intensive Diploma or 3 year BA Degree.
 Connect with an Advisor to qualify.

 Complete the highly affordable PID—PROFESSIONAL INTENSIVE DIPLOMA in 12 MONTHS.

 Living Arts has made this high-end animation program series more affordable.
-The student is accepted prepared for intense study and studio level.
+The student is accepted prepared for intense study at the studio level.
 We do this with fewer calendar breaks including conducting class year around.
-The result is less time of tuition spending and one less year of campus housing expense, meals, etc. Plus, head for the studio 12 months sooner!
+The result is less time for tuition spending and one less year of campus housing expense, meals, etc. Plus, head for the job market sooner!

 When time is very short and energy is very high, the PID—Professional Intensive Diploma may be your better option.
 This program series can be completed in 12 months.
-Cost is very affordable, and course credits earned may be applied to a future program at Living Arts.
-Either way—12 months PID, be rewarded with earlier graduation.
-This translates to significant lower living costs (save months of living costs) and heading for the job market months sooner.
+Cost is very affordable, and course credits earned may be applied to a future program at Living Arts BA Degree.
+The PID translates to a money saving experience through shorter in-school living costs (save months of housing costs) and heading for the job market months sooner.

 Find greater program value geared to the "reel" world

 Yes, academic costs may go beyond usual community college training.
 But, so do the faculty and staff qualifications.
 Masters and PhD faculty ... with industry experience using pioneering technology tools, all play important roles at Living Arts.
-Go beyond classroom theory to build animation, visual effects and game story content that demonstrate your studio know-how.
-Dive deeper expanding on production workflow to include production level lighting design.
+Go beyond classroom theory to build animation, visual effects and game story content that demonstrate studio know-how.
+Dive deeper expanding on production workflow to include production level modeling.
 Continue further with compositing software adding visual special effects skills.
-Qualify for a total studio experience!
+Qualify for a total studio animation experience!